Witixin1512/jutge-toolkit/README.md

 ## Installation

-Install the toolkit with `pip3 install jutge-toolkit`.
-You can upgrade it to the latest version with `pip3 install --upgrade jutge-toolkit`.
-If you want to uninstall it, use `pip3 uninstall jutge-toolkit`.
+1. Install the toolkit with `pip3 install jutge-toolkit`.
+2. Install `jutge-vinga` with `jutge-install-vinga` (requires root access).

 **Note:** In order to use the toolkit, you need to have its external dependencies
-installed: LaTeX and various compilers.
+installed: Docker, LaTeX and various compilers.

+## Upgrade

+You can upgrade to the latest version with `pip3 install --upgrade jutge-toolkit`.

+## Uninstall

+If you want to uninstall the package, use `pip3 uninstall jutge-toolkit`.

 ## Usage